lovelabUCL/dimensionality/README.md

 functional_dimensionality(wholebrain_all, '/path/to/mask', 'spmfile','/path/to/SPM.mat')

 General pipeline:
-    * Load data (beta estimates for each subject: voxel x conditions x sessions)
+- Load data (beta estimates for each subject: voxel x conditions x sessions)
-    * If pre-whitening: load residuals as well
+- If pre-whitening: load residuals as well
-    * Mask both residuals and data using a wholebrain or ROI mask
+- Mask both residuals and data using a wholebrain or ROI mask
-    * For each searchlight/ROI:
+- For each searchlight/ROI:
-	+ whiten and mean-center data within the searchlight
-	+ run the nested cross-validation
+..+ whiten and mean-center data within the searchlight ..+ run the nested cross-validation
-        + average training data, get all possible low-dimensional reconstructions of the training data
-        + correlate each low-dimensional reconstruction of the training data with the validation data
-        + across all partitions into training and validation, identify which dimensionality "k" resulted in the highest average correlation between the reconstructed data and the validation data
+..+ average training data, get all possible low-dimensional reconstructions of the training data ..+ correlate each low-dimensional reconstruction of the training data with the validation data ..+ across all partitions into training and validation, identify which dimensionality "k" resulted in the highest average correlation between the reconstructed data and the validation data
-            - average training and validation data, build k-dimensional reconstruction of the data and correlate with test-set
-            - as each run serves as test set once, the method returns one dimensionality estimate and correlation coefficient per run
+..+ average training and validation data, build k-dimensional reconstruction of the data and correlate with test-set ..+ as each run serves as a test set once, the method returns one dimensionality estimate and correlation coefficient per run